 Cake pops are a baking trend that is just not going away and if you've avoided making them because you think they're too hard, think again!
 Our step-by-step picture guide shows you just how easy it is to make perfect cake pops at home.

 Perfect for parties, weddings or afternoon tea, cake pops are fun to eat and easy to decorate and adapt to suit the occasion.

-You can either make the cake and buttercream from scratch or use old or shop-bought cake to make cake pops - they're a great way to use up any leftover cake you have lying around.
+You can either make the cake and buttercream from scratch or use slightly stale or shop-bought cake to make cake pops - they're a great way to use up any leftover cake that might be past its best.